The New England Theatre Conference is proud to announce our

 We can’t wait to see you on October 25& 26th in New Hampshire!

 We are thrilled to announce our incredibly talented keynote speakers for this year's convention!

-On Saturday, NETC will honor Tony Award Winning Broadway Producer, Ken Davenport at our Annual Excellence in Theatre Awards.
-Ken will be awared our highest honor, the Elliot Norton Major Award and he will give a closing keynote speech.
+On Saturday, NETC will honor Tony Award-Winning Broadway Producer, Ken Davenport at our Annual Excellence in Theatre Awards.
+Ken will be awarded our highest honor, the Elliot Norton Major Award and he will give a closing keynote speech.

 We are proud to partner with the following New Hampshire Theatre organizations for our convention!

 The annual convention is a place for theatre practitioners to come together to learn, share, network, and celebrate theatre in New England.
 The weekend will include workshops for all our of divisions: High School, College, Community, and Professional; play readings from our award winning playwriting competitions, Keynote Speakers and our Annual Excellence in Theatre Awards.